TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Description
 -----------

+For bugs, provide steps how to reproduce the problem.
+See :ref:`best-practices-bug-report` for some extra hints on what should go in the description.

+Be sure to add images, code snippets and or stacktraces if they help to refine the problem description.
+See :ref:`create-issue-files` for hints on adding files.

-Provide steps how to reproduce the problem; speaking in a general way, always keep in mind these points when writing your issue report:
+Always keep in mind these points when writing your issue report:

 Be detailed in describing your problem
    The more detail you add, the higher are the chances that we understand your problem.
-Add screenshots or add a stacktrace can also be a great help.
 Be concise and clear
-   No one will judge you for your literary skills; we need to understand quickly where the problem lies.
+   No one will judge you for your literary skills.
+We need to understand quickly where the problem lies.
-Well format your issue
+Format your issue
-   Using formatted example code helps readability; also don't use very long sentences; instead use bullet points.
+   Formatting your report helps readability.
+For longer text, use headers (h1, h2) to structure it.
+Use highlighted code (<>) for code snippets.
+Don't use very long sentences, instead use bullet points.
 See the section :ref:`hints-for-formatting-in-readmine` for more information on formatting your text.
 Be polite.
    Always.